hardbyte/python-can/doc/bus.rst

 ---

 The :class:`~can.Bus` class, as the name suggests, provides an abstraction of a CAN bus.
-The bus provides a wrapper around a physical or virtual CAN Bus.
+The bus provides an abstract wrapper around a physical or virtual CAN Bus.

+A thread safe bus wrapper is also available, see "Thread safe bus".

 Filtering